-Leader: The leader's role: to guide youth in making connections between personal inner meaning of the activity and the broader world.
-Develop questions that will empower youth to answer, "So what?" and infer how the experience relates to their own lives.
+Leader.
+Guide youth in making connections between the personal inner meaning of the activity and the broader world.
+Develop questions that empower youth to answer, "So what?" and infer how the experience relates to their own lives.

-Youth: Relate the experience to real-world examples and connect the topic and life skill discussion to the broader world.
+Youth: Youth should relate the experience to real-world examples and connect the topic and life skill discussion to the broader world.